humblesami/react-beginner/README.md

 Open browser and open this link http://localhost:8080 (You would see it working) and That's it

+	Target Audience

+Being a beginner to react, I faced losts of difficulty to find/run a simple react tutorial for beginner.
+I managed to run my first simple app from https://github.com/arqex/react-router-boilerplate I simplified it for me and you, excluding the complex things like eslint which I still have to learn.
+I am sharing it for you.

+	This application contains

+1. Simple routing => /home, /about etc
+2. nested-routes and views like /topics/components, /topics/props-v-state
+3. Ajax request for communication with server
+4. Data binding i.e. js to html using setState function
+5. Simple css files one for all application and other for home page

 	Coding Guide for making changes (Its incomplete yet) Highlights

 Being beginner you only need to interact only with two folders
 1. html